magento/architecture/design-documents/graph-ql/improved-caching.md

 X-Request-Id: chn45aznc4feogj23ssw3y7k
 ````

-The `X-Magento-Request-Id` will take into account `X-Magento-Request-Id` and respond with a propper Vary header:
+The `X-Magento-Cache-Id` will take into account `X-Magento-Cache-Id` and respond with a propper Vary header:
 ````
-Vary: X-Magento-Request-Id
+Vary: X-Magento-Cache-Id
 ````

-This should suffice all explained.
 We don't need to add Store and Content-Currency to Vary anymore, though if we want to be transparent for the public headers we still can.
-For FPC built in cache there would be no changes besides outputing X-Magento-Request-Id and the proper Vary.
+For FPC built in cache there would be no changes besides outputing X-Magento-Cache-Id and the proper Vary.
 We already have the code that computes the cookie hash value.
+This should suffice all explained above except for a major possible security flaw explained below.

+### The Solution's major flaw
+Since we're caching the whole query and the caching server is hit first, and we don't have yet an auth session service nor a differentiator between auth token and session token
+we wouldn't check if the barer token is valid or not.
+This works in Luma because they have blocks and in graphql we don't have the equivlent of that.
+In luma we don't cache blocks marked as private.
+We use separate ajax to pupulate those after we retrieve the page from cache.
+In graphql we could say that we have as blocks any node Example: product {block { subblock }}.
+However our use cases here are catalog, prices (which we could populate and not cache).
+In category permissions and shared catalogs, suddenly the whole reponse becomes uncacheable because whole products and categories might be different.
+We couldn't find a viable solution here unless there's some high availability service that checks session token once this will be available part of a full oauth2 protocol in 2.5